-- 3. Protect environmental justice communities by preventing pollution on state lands: - 4.
+- 1. Acknowledge ancestral homelands of California Native American Tribes, especially those that are currently landless in California. - 2.
+Practice inclusion of environmental justice communities' diverse cultural perspectives in its processes and decisions. - 3.
+Protect environmental justice communities by preventing pollution on state lands; - 4.
 Promote equity in land use and investment decisions in ways that benefit disadvantaged communities. - 5.
 Prepare and advance a vision for California to be fossil-fuel free and to ensure the state's diverse population can participate in and benefit from a just transition to a renewable energy future, and a clean and healthy economy.

-The working group elaborates on the last three areas, pointing out that they are of great consequence for environmental justice communities and California Native American Tribes deserve elaboration: They write:
+The working group elaborates on three issues, pointing out that they are of great consequence for environmental justice communities and California Native American Tribes and deserve elaboration: They write:

-"California Native American Tribes and Indigenous Peoples.
+California Native American Tribes and Indigenous Peoples.
 Honor the relationship of indigenous peoples to lands under SLC jurisdiction.
 Engage in government-to-government consultation with Tribes as noted in SLC's Tribal Policy.
 Support land returns and tribal management and/or co-management of restored lands as part of a just transition.